 Most store-bought chocolate is made with cocoa powder, rather than natural cacao, which is why it doesn’t actually contain many of the health benefits.
 Chocolate made with cacao is better for you, depending on the amount of cacao it contains.

 Keep it simple

-We like to keep things simple, so why not go straight to the source, remove the uncertainty, and eat cacao powder – guaranteed to deliver the benefits of cacao beans!
-What’s more, you can create wonderfully rich chocolate recipes with cacao, such as Cacao and Spirulina Energy Balls, or this Chocolate Smoothie.
+We like to keep things simple, so why not go straight to the source, remove the uncertainty, and eat Cacao Powder – guaranteed to deliver the benefits of cacao beans!
+What’s more, you can create wonderfully rich chocolate recipes with cacao, such as Spirulina Cacao Energy Balls, or this Chocolate Smoothie.